 but we will briefly go through density fit analysis

 as it is very useful for getting a quick overview of a model.

 The density fit of a residue is measured using

 the average electron density level at the atom centres.

 Open the analysis window by choosing

 and picking the molecule.

 A window like the one above should appear.
 It shows a graph of residue number against density fit for each chain.
 Residues with good density fit values are small and green, and bad density fit values are large and red.
-If all residues are showing as green or red then the scaling should be adjusted as we did earlier.
+If all residues are showing as green or red then the scale should be adjusted using the controls in the bottom left.
 In this case we can see some residues with poor fit to density, mainly at the N and C termini.
 Click on the bar for His116 at the N-terminus to move the view there.

 Because the density for His116 is not very good

 The delete button can be found at the bottom of the refinement toolbar.